GarethChandler/GarethChandler/README.md

-- 👋 Hi, I’m @GarethChandler
+- Hi, I’m @GarethChandler
-- 👀 I’m interested in ...
+- I’m interested in Tech in Health and Emergency Services.
-- 🌱 I’m currently learning ...
+- I’m currently learning OOP, Java and Azure.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- You can reach me on LinkedIn... www.linkedin.com/in/gareth-chandler-481012161

 <!---
 GarethChandler/GarethChandler is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.